ben-rasooli/ben-rasooli.github.io/README.md

-# sudomind.github.io
+# Sudomind
-For support or any question about the Sudomind game, please contact me on ben.rasooli@gmail.com
+For support or any questions about the Sudomind game, please contact me at ben.rasooli@gmail.com